 I have been unable to collect preliminary data due to COVID-19.
 Will that negatively impact the review of my application?

-A majority of the laboratories supported by the CF Foundation have been partially or fully closed during the COVID-19 pandemic.
+A majority of the laboratories and research study sites supported by the CF Foundation have been partially or fully closed during the COVID-19 pandemic.
 We fully anticipate that applicants may lack robust preliminary data.
-Therefore, reviewers will be instructed to take this into consideration during the review process.
+Therefore, reviewers are being instructed to take this into consideration during the review process.

-Will the CF Foundation accept late applications for new awards from applicants affected by COVID-19?
+Will the CF Foundation accept late letters of intent (LOI) and applications for new awards from applicants affected by COVID-19?

 Would the CF Foundation be interested in research about the novel coronavirus and cystic fibrosis?